MrSachinGoyal/E-Commerce-Data-Pipeline/README.md

 - **EventBridge Rule for Job Status Notification:**
    - Another EventBridge rule is configured to monitor changes in the state of the AWS Glue job.
-   - Upon state change detection, this rule activates an SNS topic, triggering notification regarding the job's status, whether it succeeded or failed.
+   - Upon state change detection, this rule activates an SNS topic, triggering notification regarding the Glue job's status, whether it succeeded or failed, ensuring stakeholders are promptly informed about the success or failure of the data transformation process.

-- **SNS Notification:**
-   - Users subscribed to the SNS topic receive email notifications detailing the outcome of the Glue job, ensuring stakeholders are promptly informed about the success or failure of the data transformation process.

 ## Key Learnings:
 - **Event-Driven Architecture**: Implementing an event-driven data pipeline allows for efficient handling of data ingestion and transformation tasks, ensuring scalability and responsiveness to changes in data sources.